shuebner/RpcOverIpcDemo/README.md

 Debug through the test project to follow the data.
 To debug the real process test on both ends, add a breakpoint in the test method line at which `DoStuffWithFoo` is called.
 As soon as it is reached you can attach a separate Visual Studio instance to the Rpc.Server.exe process to debug the server process.

+The RPC server is running as a simple `Main` method to show the general principle.
+Running as an `IHostedService` may be more convenient in a production app.